 Mediation

 Mediation is one of the most commonly recognised and used forms of alternative dispute resolution (ADR).
-The Practice Notes in this subtopic discuss the key features of mediation and how it contrasts with other forms of ADR, as well as practical guidance on how to prepare for a mediation (including choosing the mediator, preparing the necessary documents and yourself and your client), what to expect on the day, as well as settlement at the mediation and issues of mediator liability and codes of conduct.
+The Practice Notes in this subtopic discuss the key features of mediation and how it contrasts with other forms of ADR, as well as practical guidance on how to prepare for a mediation (including choosing the mediator, preparing the necessary documents and yourself and your client), what to expect on the day, as well as settlement at the mediation and issues of confidentiality, mediator liability and codes of conduct.

 For further guidance on: